maglar0/CryptoBadBlocks/README.md

 ## Usage

-Run `bin/CryptoBadBlocks` for a full list of options and further information on usage.
+Run `bin/CryptoBadBlocks --help` for a full list of options and further information on usage.